gde-codelabs/gde-codelabs.github.io/exampleSite/content/posts/tfx-cli-101.md

 ### 5. View from GCP Console

 If you visit [Vertex AI Pipeline](https://console.cloud.google.com/vertex-ai/pipelines), you will see the running pipelines are listed.
 Click the one that you have created, then you will see the graph like below.
 As the procedure goes by, each node will be filled with colors (green for runnning and success, red for failure).

+Please note that the below figure is achieved by uncommenting all the `components.append(...)` statements in `pipeline/pipiline.py`.

 ![vertex pipeline](/assets/images/tfx-cli-101/pipeline.png)